polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 title: Off-Chain Workers
 ---

-You can learn about the high level concepts of off-chain workers in our [Conceptual Guide](conceptual/core/off-chain-workers.md).
+You can learn about the high level concept of off-chain workers in our [Conceptual Guide](conceptual/core/off-chain-workers.md).

-## Enable Off-Chain Workers
+## Using Off-Chain Workers in Runtime

-Your runtime module should include these following modules
+To use off-chain workers in your runtime, include these following modules

 **runtime/src/my_runtime.rs**